lmondada/dphil-thesis/content/05_parallel/04_factor.md

 The persistent data structure $\mathcal{D}$ described in
 {{% reflink "sec:persistent-ds" %}} uses this symmetry explicitly when exploring the set of reachable graphs.
 We show that this drastically reduces the size of the search space.
-We consider the directed acylic graph $F$ given by all edits in $\mathcal{D}$ along with the parent-child relations between edits.
+We consider the directed acyclic graph $F$ given by all edits in $\mathcal{D}$ along with the parent-child relations between edits.
 In other words, $F$ is given by the transitive reduction of $\leqslant$ on the set of all rewrites $E(T)$.
 We call $F$ the factorised search space and we wish to estimate